 This command is accessed in the Schematic Editor.
-With a defined variant chosen and the compiled document view active, right-click over a placed component then choose the Part Actions » Choose Alternate Part command from the context menu.
+With a defined variant chosen, and the compiled document view active, right-click over a placed component and choose the Part Actions » Choose Alternate Part command from the context menu.

-After launching the command, the Edit Component Variation dialog will open.
+After launching the command, the Edit Component Variation dialog will appear.
 Use the dialog to browse and locate the required alternate part component.
-All of Altium Designer's component storage models are supported, such as independent libraries, database libraries and server components.
+All of Altium Designer's component storage models are supported, such as independent libraries, database libraries, and Vault components.

-- If an alternate component is not already used elsewhere in the design, the symbol graphics for the alternate component are stored in a dedicated file -
+- If an alternate component is not already used somewhere in the design, then the symbol graphics for the alternate component are stored in a dedicated file -

 <ProjectName>.PrjPcbVariants.
-This file is stored in the same location as the project file.
-Parameters changes for the alternate components are defined in the Variant Management dialog and saved in the project file.
+This file is stored in the same location as the project file itself.
+Parameters changes for the alternate components are defined in the Variant Management dialog, and saved in the project file.
 Using the

 .PrjPcbVariants file keeps the project independent from the source libraries that were used to create the design.